 Stuart S. Smith, a shareholder, practices complex civil litigation, serving as trial counsel in commercial, insurance coverage, civil rights, legal malpractice, toxic tort, healthcare law, real estate, and products liability, disputes in the State and Federal Courts of Pennsylvania and New Jersey.
 Mr. Smith represents various businesses including product manufacturers, marketing agencies, graphic arts and publishing companies, construction companies, dry cleaners, franchisees, and professional practices.

 Mr. Smith has been selected as one of Pennsylvania’s “SuperLawyers” (as recognized in Philadelphia Magazine) every year since 2011, based on a statewide poll of Judges and lawyers selecting the top 5% of all Pennsylvania lawyers.

-He is a member of the Bars of the United States Supreme Court, the United States District Courts for the Eastern District of Pennsylvania, New Jersey, and the District of Columbia, and the Supreme Courts of Pennsylvania and New Jersey.
+He is a member of the Bars of the United States Supreme Court, the United States District Courts for the Eastern District of Pennsylvania, and New Jersey, and the Supreme Courts of Pennsylvania and New Jersey.
 Mr. Smith also serves as an arbitrator in Delaware County and Montgomery County and has litigated complex litigation matters before the American Arbitration Association, and numerous alternative dispute resolution forums.